 Many people have contributed to our understanding of the Sun by observing its activity, studying how it impacts our health and using the Sun as an energy source.
-With over 150 objects in The Sun: Living With Our Star, each with its own story to tell, we’ve selected just four of those people whose work has shaped our ongoing fascination of our nearest star.
+With over 150 objects on display in our recent exhibition The Sun: Living With Our Star, each with its own story to tell, we’ve selected just four of those people whose work has shaped our ongoing fascination of our nearest star.

 Griffith Pugh, 1909-1994

 Griffith Pugh was part of the first successful team to summit Everest in 1953.
 He used this radiometer to measure ultraviolet light, which has now been donated to the Science Museum by his son Simon.

 During the expedition he wore pyjamas, a hat and sunglasses to protect himself from the Sun.
 The pyjamas served the purpose of being lightweight, covering and stylish – ideal for both trekking in intense ultraviolet and for a reception held by the King of Nepal.

 A World Championship skier who was selected to represent Britain in the 1936 Winter Olympics, Pugh was of a fundamentally curious and adventurous nature.
 He once experimented with the effects of hypothermia by attaching electrodes to his body and submerging himself in an ice bath; from which he had to be rescued by his technician due to paralysis.
 He was dedicated to exploring how the human body functioned in extreme environments and his scientific findings are invaluable.

 Elizabeth Beckley, c.
 1846-1927

 Elizabeth Beckley was one of the first female employees of an astronomical observatory and a pioneer of her time.
 Despite her name not appearing on any of Kew Observatory’s annual salary lists, she was occasionally paid £5.